PPaszkiewicz/Tools/toolbox/README.md

 **DirectBindService.LifecycleImpl** - default lifecycle service implementation that can be extended if possible.

+**DirectBindService.ConnectionFactory** - connection factory for specific direct bind service class.
+This can be created or inherited by that services companion object for convenience.

 **LingeringService** - service that auto-starts self to persist for a while after `unbind()`.
 Its companion object contains required connection factory methods.

+**LingeringService.ConnectionFactory** - connection factory for specific lingering service class.
+This can be created or inherited by that services companion object for convenience.

 ### Transition